psychoinformatics-de/datalad-cbbsimaging/docs/source/customization.rst

     Use this configuration to change the default name for specification files (``studyspec.json``).

 **datalad.hirni.dicom2spec.rules**
-    Set this to point to a python file defining rules for how to derive a specification from DICOM metadata.
+    Set this to point to a Python file defining rules for how to derive a specification from DICOM metadata.
 (See below for more on implementing such rules).
 This configuration can be set multiple times, which will result in those rules overwriting each other.
 Therefore the order in which they are specified matters, with the later rules overwriting earlier ones.
 As with any DataLad configuration in general, the order of sources would be *system*, *global*,